-Manali The mountain passes from Manali to Ladakh or Spiti may be the most spectacular motorcycle ride of your life.
+Manali The mountain ride from Manali to Ladakh or Spiti may be the most spectacular motorcycle trip of your life.

-Ladakh Taking the ‘Three Idiots’ route into magnificent Ladakh has recently become one of India’s most popular summer biking adventures.
+Ladakh The ‘Three Idiots’ route into magnificent Ladakh has become one of India’s most popular summer adventures.

 Forts & Palaces